-GPCF: Abbreviation for Greater Peoria Chess Federation or Greater Peoria Chess Foundation.
+GPCF: Abbreviation for Greater Peoria Chess FFoundation.
 The Foundation is a 501(c)3 organization which sponsors this site and provides incentives and encouragement to local schools and students.
-The Federation sponsors local tournaments and meets every Monday night.
+Visit our website for all the details..

 Grandmaster: The highest title a chess player can attain (besides World Champion).
 It is a title awarded by FIDE.
 It cannot be taken away.
 The title was originally given to eight players who might qualify as world champion in the early 1900s.
 Today we have over a thousand GMs in the world.
 Abbr.
 GM.

 Grandmaster Draw: A game in which the players agree to a quick draw.
 Originally it referred to such games between grandmasters, but the term is now used to refer to any such game drawn without real effort to win on either players part.

 Greek Gift Sacrifice: Also known as the classical bishop sacrifice, it is a typical sacrifice of a bishop by White playing Bxh7+ or Black playing Bxh2+ against a castled king to initiate a mating attack.

 Half Open File: A file on which only one player has no pawns.